autoguru-au/octane/packages/gdu/readme.md

 ### Hooks

--   `afterWebpackConfig(config)` - After we have resolved a webpack config, but before we use it.
+-   `webpackConfig(config)` - After we have resolved a webpack config, but before we use it.
 -   `beforeServer(server)` - After we have initialized a new polka server, but before default routes kick in, mainly used to inject middleware.